Radiochemicals and Drinking Water

 - For uranium, 30 micrograms per liter.

-These levels are called the maximum contaminant level, or MCL, for the respective substance.
-Your PWS ensures that the water it distributes does not regularly exceed these MCLs.
+These levels are called the maximum contaminant levels, or MCLs, for the respective contaminant.
+Each PWS is required to ensure that the water it distributes does not regularly exceed these MCLs.

 Can’t we remove the risk?

 The only way to remove the risk entirely is to reduce the level of radiochemicals to zero.
 The cost of completely removing the radiochemicals and disposing of the resulting waste safely could make your water too expensive to use.

 How can my PWS protect me from radiochemicals?

 Under state and federal regulations, your PWS protects you from radiochemicals with a two-tiered approach: